 Try baking soda instead.
 Almost everybody has it in their house, so grab a packet of the fine white powder and sprinkle it (ever so lightly) on the offending areas.
 By that, we mean areas that have witnessed baby or pet “accidents”.
 Leave it in place for a few hours and vacuum it up.
 That should do the trick!

-Get Your Carpet Professionally Cleaned Once a Year
+Get Professionals to Clean Your Carpet Once a Year

 This is extremely important to keep your carpet hygienic and looking good for a long time.
 While the ideas suggested above will go a long way in preserving its looks and keeping it clean, there is only so much one can do to care for something as big and absorbent as a wall-to-wall carpet.